 Books forthcoming during 2015 include Checkbook Elections: Political Finance in Comparative Perspective (co-edited), Contentious elections (co-edited, Routledge), and Why Elections Fail (Cambridge University Press).

-Books published during 2014 include Why Electoral Integrity Matters (Cambridge University Press), Advancing Electoral Integrity (co-edited, Oxford University Press), and Comparing Democracies 4 (Sage, co-edited).
+Books published last year include Why Electoral Integrity Matters (Cambridge University Press), Advancing Electoral Integrity (co-edited, Oxford University Press), and Comparing Democracies 4 (Sage, co-edited).

 This website includes a brief executive biography and full curriculum vitae, details about forthcoming books and articles, teaching resources, shared datasets, and further links.
 The search engine can locate most materials.